-Some databases have additional search features such as proximity searching, extra character searching etc. The Database keyword search operators quick guide provides a summary of these features
+Some databases have additional options and all will use specific symbols.
+The Database keyword search operators quick guide provides a summary of these features

-Look at the results of your search to see if they look useful.
+Now you can look at the results of your search to see if they look useful.
 If your results don’t look relevant, you may need to go back to step 2 and consider if there are different words which you can use.
 To broaden your search you can consider more general words or more synonyms.
 This will usually retrieve more results.
 If you're seeing too many results you could use more specific terms or add an additional concept using AND.
 This will usually retrieve fewer results.

-Even if your results look relevant to the search topic, you should have a look if they meet other requirements.
+Even if your results look relevant to the search topic, you should have you may want to consider other requirements.
 For example, the publication date will tell you whether a book or journal article is up-to-date, or obsolete.
 Also, Article Search and many databases will offer options to filter your results by other criteria.
 If available, it can be a good idea to filter your results to include only articles from peer-reviewed journals.
 This will ensure that general, non-academic sources are excluded.

 If your search results are still not what you were hoping for, don’t give up!
 A successful search will often take several tries, and your subject librarian will also be happy to advise you on how to make your search strategy more effective, including providing guidance on subject specific databases.

 You can select databases using the Key Databases tab on this guide.